rlouapre/ml-seed-gulp/README.md

 - NodeJS proxy ressources [1], [2].
 - Requires node-sass 0.8.3 or above [3].
 - Requires eslint (should be automatically installed by gulp-eslint)
+- Include unit tests with Karma Test Runner.
+Tests should be stored in tests/unit (Note Boom generator does not provide a command to create them).

 [1] - https://blog.nodejitsu.com/http-proxy-middlewares/
 [2] - https://github.com/nodejitsu/node-http-proxy